It's What's Inside the Loudspeaker that Counts

 Was the crossover designed correctly?
 Did the manufacturer avoid extremely low impedance dips (under 3 ohms, especially at low frequencies) where amp power would be gobbled up needlessly?
 Did they make the mistake of running a midrange driver full-range which causes it to exceed its excursion capabilities and allows it to play audibly into its break up mode, (high and audible distortion), while also dropping low frequency system impedance?

-bad xover Good Crossover
+Basic Crossover Good Crossover

 Example of a Poorly Designed Budget Crossover Network (Left Pic) & a High Quality Crossover (Right Pic)

 The crossover (above left pic) is from a two-way bookshelf speaker system costing in excess of $350/pair.
-The speaker system employs a stiff cone driver which has no crossover circuit (namely a Low Pass Filter) to limit its bandwidth to reduce its audible break up mode.
+The speaker system employs a stiff cone driver which has no crossover circuit (namely a Low Pass Filter) on the woofer to limit its bandwidth and reduce its audible break up mode.
 We've even seen variants that employ electrolytic capacitors in series with the tweeter which, in our opinion, is done solely for cost savings as these parts have higher resistance and performance variances than quality and more costly poly designs.
 This is the type of network you'd expect in a $150/pair of speakers at Walmart and should not, in our opinion, be part of any serious high fidelity loudspeaker.
 The crossover (above right pic) utilizes high quality air core inductors and polypropylene capacitors.
 The midrange drivers are correctly bandwidth limited to ensure the breakup modes won't be audible even at high drive levels.
 Notice this crossover (right pic) uses multiple poly caps stacked in parallel which gives an equivalently larger value needed for the proper roll off characteristics, but also greatly reduced ESR (Effective Series Resistance) to further reduce losses.

 It is important to remember as consumers, there is a big difference between an engineer getting a few samples correct versus designing a product with all the tolerances calculated so that everything assembled turns into a working unit.
 Making a good pair of speakers is one thing.
 Designing a process where every speaker is a clone of its prior unit is something else again.
 One of the most important things we can do as consumers to protect ourselves, is getting that money-back guarantee.
 If we know nothing technical, at least we know when we get the speakers home, if they are not performing to our delight that we can return them.
 Before you buy, ask, and be sure to ask if they also charge a re-stocking fee.
 In our opinion, a liberal return policy is a valuable asset that is a must when buying loudspeakers.